IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 ## May PTA Meeting: May 27 @ 6 pm

-**Reserve time in your calendar now to attend the May PTA meeting.**
+**Reserve the date now to attend the May PTA meeting!**

-Join us Thursday, April 19 at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island View PTA!
-We must have quorum at this meeting to elect the new officers!
+Join us Thursday, May 27 at 6 PM via Zoom for the final PTA meeting of the school year!

 ## You're INCREDIBLE!